cpske/ISP/assignment/week5a.md

 # Homework for Week 5, Part 1.

+1. Read the *Practices of an Agile Developer* [Refcard][pad-refcard].
+For some items you'll need to read the section in the *Practices of an Agile Developer* [book][pad].

-Answer these questions on Google Classroom.
+2. Answer these questions in the Week5 Classwork on [Google Classroom][google-classroom].

-The questions and references are given here because Google Crummy Classroom doesn't enable text formatting in questions.
+The questions and references are posted here because Google Crummy Classroom doesn't enable text formatting in questions.

 ## Questions

 These questions refer to material in *Practices of an Agile Developer* ([Refcard][pad-refcard] and [book][pad]). *[Clean Code][clean-code]* is also useful for answering these question.
 If these links don't work, try the [se books][sebooks] collection.

-1. Why keep a solutions log?
-(PAD Item 33)
+1. Why develop in increments?
+(PAD Item 17)

+2. To ensure that your code is on the right path, and encourage you to write smaller, more cohesive code, what does PAD recommend?
+Enter the Tip *number* and *title* from the PAD Refcard, e.g. "1.
+Blame doesn't fix bugs.", but without quotation marks.

-2. Why should we "treat warnings as errors"?
+3. Why should we "treat warnings as errors"?
 (PAD Item 34)

-3. Give a code example where the compiler or interpretter issues a warning, but it really means an error in your code (often a logic or semantic error).
-Use Java or Python, but its *much* easier in Java.
-Note: this must be your own example, of course.

-4. PAD Tip 2 is "Quick Fixed Become Quick Sand" (or "Don't Fall for the Quick Hack").
+4. PAD Tip 2 is "Quick Fixes Become Quick Sand" (or "Don't Fall for the Quick Hack").
 What is meant by this?

 5. What are 3 things the PAD book recommends you do to avoid or correct quick fixes.
   - [ ] Use Test-driven-development.